 Figure 6.
 Middle Kerma grave with bucrania deposited south of the tumuli and a mud-brick chapel located to the west (ca. 1900 BC).

 Differences between burials increase during Middle Kerma and for this period it is not rare to find grave-pits of up to 10-15 meters in diameter.
 This ranking between burials suggests a stratified society, which would culminate at the end of the Kingdom of Kerma.
-The central inhumations in the largest tumuli are supposed to be the graves of the rulers; the other tumuli could belong to high status individuals or to free men and women.12 In certain instances a mud-brick chapel was erected on the west side of the tumulus (Fig. 6).13
+The central inhumations in the largest tumuli are supposed to be the graves of the rulers; the other tumuli could belong to high status individuals or to free men and women.12 In certain instances a mud-brick chapel was erected on the west side of the tumulus (Figure 6).13

 During Classic Kerma the diameter of the largest graves is between 30 and 90 meters.
 The three most famous ones were built to a uniform size with tumuli approximately 90 meters in diameter (KIII, IV, X).
 Composed of a complex internal structure of mud-brick walls with a corridor giving access to a central vaulted chamber, these tumuli are assumed to belong to the most powerful rulers of Kerma14.
 The grave goods found in these burials and in some subsidiary ones were particularly elaborate and the proportion of Egyptian imports high.15 Two monumental funerary temples (KI, KXI) were erected north-west of the tumuli KIII and KX.
 The Eastern Cemetery was abandoned as a location for royal burials during the conquest of Kush by the Egyptians of the 18th Dynasty, about 1500 BC.
 A last royal grave was erected 4 km to the west, south of the ancient town of Kerma and dates about 1480 BC.16

-From the Kerma ancien II to the Kerma moyen I phases onwards (Fig. 3) all male tombs that we excavated between 2008 and 2018 are equipped with a bow, even those of children.17 Of course, many graves are too looted to conclude that archery equipment was present, but as soon as the grave is better preserved, the presence of archery elements is attested, the smallest clue being the presence of the string made of twisted sinews, probably from sheep or goats (Fig. 7).
+From the Kerma ancien II to the Kerma moyen I phases onwards (Figure 3) all male tombs that we excavated between 2008 and 2018 are equipped with a bow, even those of children.17 Of course, many graves are too looted to conclude that archery equipment was present, but as soon as the grave is better preserved, the presence of archery elements is attested, the smallest clue being the presence of the string made of twisted sinews, probably from sheep or goats (Figure 7).
 In view of the number of graves excavated, we can therefore suppose that the presence of men or boys with weapons is systematic for the earlier phases.
 However, it is not possible to conclude definitively that the presence of male archers was systematic for all phases of the Eastern Cemetery without looking at the previous excavations of Reisner and Bonnet.

 Figure 7.
 Bowstring made of sheep’s or goat’s sinew with a fixation system at one end.

 The "Cemetery North", close to our excavations (2008-2018), was excavated in 1915 by Reisner and in 1916 by his assistant W. G. Kemp (135 graves).
 The documentation published after the death of Reisner18 is of lesser quality than for the southern part of the cemetery, corresponding to Classic Kerma and excavated in 1913-1914.19 The tombs excavated by Kemp have not been spatially located.
-Nevertheless, we know from our excavations that the "Cemetery North" covers the Kerma ancien III and Kerma moyen I phases.
+Nevertheless, we know from our excavations that the "Cemetery N" covers the Kerma ancien III and Kerma moyen I phases.
 The documentation identifies the grave of a woman with a staff, but there is no evidence of bows.
 In view of the discreet nature of the evidence for archery, we believe that it has simply not been identified.
 It must be said that the tombs were systematically excavated by Egyptians from the village of Kouft, assisted by Nubians.
 It is therefore very likely that they simply did not observe these fleeting remains.

-In the “Cemetery M” (Middle Kerma, see fig. 3), the documentation, published with that of the “Cemetery N”, is not better than the latter.
+In the “Cemetery M” (Middle Kerma, see figure 3), the documentation, published with that of the “Cemetery N”, is not better than the latter.
 No archer or bow was identified.
 It is only in Classic Kerma that this practice seems to disappear, according to Reisner’s documentation,20 which is of much better quality than that published by Dunham.21 It must be said that this part of the cemetery is different from that of Early and Middle Kerma.
 Our demographic estimate for the Eastern Cemetery suggests at least 36,000 buried individuals, but those attributed to Classic Kerma envelops only 700 individuals.
 Simulations of burial recruitment show that this part of the cemetery is the most selective and contains only a small section of the ruling class, in contrast to earlier periods.
 At this time, the armed persons are accompanied by daggers, which led Hafsaas to conclude that there was a warrior elite displaying this type of weapon, as was the case in Europe in the Late Bronze and Iron Ages.22

 In the excavations of Bonnet, which involved just over 250 tombs, a few archers were identified.
 Again, the excavations were carried out almost systematically by Nubian excavators who were not trained to find small remains as bow stings.
 Nevertheless, Bonnet reports the presence of some archers in Early Kerma sectors, as well as in Middle Kerma sectors.
-The famous mummy of an archer (Fig. 1) comes from Sector 423 (Kerma ancien II) and five other graves of archers were excavated in Sector 23 (Kerma ancien II).24 For Middle Kerma, two graves of archers were discovered in Sector 9 and one in Sector 11 (Kerma moyen I), as well as another in sector 20 (Kerma moyen IV).25 Finally, we had the opportunity to excavate a grave in sector 24 (Kerma moyen V) which contained 36 lunates corresponding to arrowheads.26 From all these observations, we can assume that the tradition of male burials as archers started in the Kerma ancien II phase and must have continued until the end of Middle Kerma.27
+The famous mummy of an archer (Figure 1) comes from Sector 423 (Kerma ancien II) and five other graves of archers were excavated in Sector 23 (Kerma ancien II).24 For Middle Kerma, two graves of archers were discovered in Sector 9 and one in Sector 11 (Kerma moyen I), as well as another in sector 20 (Kerma moyen IV).25 Finally, we had the opportunity to excavate a grave in sector 24 (Kerma moyen V) which contained 36 lunates corresponding to arrowheads.26 From all these observations, we can assume that the tradition of male burials as archers started in the Kerma ancien II phase and must have continued until the end of Middle Kerma.27

 Let us return to the archers' graves of the oldest sectors.28 Their equipment consists of:

-- One or two bows, single or double-curved (Fig. 8).
+- One or two bows, single or double-curved (Figures 8a and 8b).
 It seems to us that not too much should be made of this distinction, because the double curvature can be achieved by deformation.
 It does not necessarily suggest a composite bow, attested in Egypt later and supposedly introduced by the Hyksos.29 The bow with a double curvature does not necessarily imply that it is composite, which is a far more sophisticated manufacturing technique, since it is not attested in Africa at this time.
 On the other hand, ethnographic material describes simple techniques to obtain a strong incurvation of the extremities of the bow, which consist in bending the wood by means of ligaments and forms.30 It is probably the use of similar techniques which explain the well-attested differences in the Nubian bows.
 The most common dimension is 120 cm, but two larger bows, about 150 cm long, have been found.
 In a child’s tomb, a small model, about 90 cm long, was discovered.
 The remains of bow-strings have often been found in situ alongside the bow.
 In some instances, the extent of the bow’s curvature leads one to believe that it was strung when placed in the tomb.
 The bow is always placed to the north of the body, close to the hands.
-It is occasionally decorated with a plume of ostrich feathers at its extremity (Fig. 9).
+It is occasionally decorated with a plume of ostrich feathers at its extremity (Figure 9).
 It has not been possible to identify the species of wood used to manufacture the bows since these had been too severely damaged by termites.

-- Reed arrows with a tail and several embedded microliths, similar to the arrows of Naga-ed-Der in Egypt, dated to the 6th to 12th Dynasty, i.e., a period contemporaneous with Middle Kerma.31 The arrowheads are lunates made of quartz, carnelian, or sometimes flint (Fig. 10).
+- Reed arrows with a tail and several embedded microliths, similar to the arrows of Naga-ed-Der in Egypt, dated to the 6th to 12th Dynasty, i.e., a period contemporaneous with Middle Kerma.31 The arrowheads are lunates made of quartz, carnelian, or sometimes flint (Figure 10).
 The few surviving examples correspond to the A3 type of fitting defined by Clark et al.32 with one lunate placed at the tip of the arrow and the other two at the sides.
 The arrows would have been inserted in a quiver, but in at least one instance they were placed directly in the archer's left hand.

 Figure 10.
 Middle Kerma quartz and carnelian lunates used as arrowheads (Kerma moyen V, Sector 24).